Dubai: How close-knit family helped this Filipina climb up the tennis ladder

 “Hi, I am Alexandra!”
 Following a gruelling battle in Dubai against Yuliya Hatouka of Belarus, rising Filipina tennis star Alexandra Eala had just returned to her on-court seat when an official at Al Habtoor Tennis Challenge introduced this reporter to her.

-A visibly tired Eala had yet to pack her bag and yet she offered a courteous smile, even extending her hand for a formal introduction.
+A visibly tired Eala offered a courteous smile, even extending her hand for a formal introduction.

 “You don’t need to introduce yourself, you are famous now,” the official quipped.